mhered/duckiebot/README.md

 ```

-First I realised the network configuration was incorrect, which I fixed plugging the SD in the laptop, opening a terminal in folder `/etc/`  (inside the SD) and manually editing the config file `$ sudo nano wpa_supplicant.conf`, see
+First I realised the network configuration was incorrect, which I fixed plugging the SD in the laptop, opening a terminal in folder `/etc/`  (inside the SD) and manually editing the config file `$ sudo nano wpa_supplicant.conf`, see [here](https://docs.duckietown.com/daffy/opmanual-duckiebot/debugging_and_troubleshooting/network_config/index.html#duckiebot-network)

 Still didn't work so I plugged a screen to the bot and noticed many messages similar to `tegra-i2c 7000c700.i2c no acknowledge from address 0x50`.
 One potential explanation is apparently that [there are peripherals incorrectly powered](https://forums.developer.nvidia.com/t/tegra-i2c-7000c400-i2c-no-acknowledge-from-address-0x3c/196035/3).
 This together with the 0% battery indication made me decide to leave the bot charging overnight (to be honest I doubt the battery would be healthy and I have actually cycled it a few times since the last charge).
-Note duckietown stack overflow offers many other explanations to these messages (including unplugged cables, a faulty Jetson, etc.)
+Note [Duckietown Stack Overflow](https://stackoverflowteams.com/c/duckietown/questions) offers many other explanations to these messages (including unplugged cables, a faulty Jetson, etc.)

 While at it, this is apparently [the proper sequence to power up](https://stackoverflowteams.com/c/duckietown/questions/208):